 Helmsley Walled Garden comprises five acres of stunning planting.
-There are restored glasshouses full of colour, double herbaceous borders and a brand new clematis garden showcasing over 150 different varieties.
-Fruit trees clothe the walls and the grounds, including a special collection of over 50 Yorkshire apple cultivars; vegetable plots provide some of the ingredients for the delicious dishes in the Vinehouse Café.
+The restored glasshouses are full of colour, 150m double herbaceous borders, an orchard, Kitchen Garden, Clematis Garden and Physic Garden to name but a few of the specialist gardens.
+Fruit trees clothe the walls and the grounds, including a special collection of over 50 Yorkshire apple cultivars> The Vine House Café provides a seasonal menu for visitors who can sit outside or in the Vine House beneath Victorian grape cultivars.

 The Garden also works as a social enterprise, providing social and therapeutic horticulture to people with a wide range of difficulties and disabilities.
 Specialist therapists provide a structured environment for supported volunteers to gain skills and self-confidence whilst undertaking horticultural tasks in a safe environment.